LumoSQL/lumosql/doc/lumo-build-benchmark.md

 # LumoSQL Build and Benchmark System

 [LumoSQL](https://lumosql.org) implements a meta-build system for SQLite.
-An early problem we have spent many months on is this: how can we know if our changes to SQLite builds make a difference, and if so, what kind of difference?
+But how can we know if our changes to SQLite builds make a difference, and if so, what kind of difference?
+There was no standard way to compare software that implements the SQLite APIs, so we designed one.

-The LumoSQL Build and Benchmark System is relevant to all SQLite users, not just SQLite users who are wondering about using different storage backends for SQLite.
+The LumoSQL Build and Benchmark System is relevant to all SQLite users, not just SQLite users wondering about using different storage backends for SQLite.

 # Questions The Build and Benchmark System Answers